 - We understand oppression operates at a systemic and personal level.
 We’ve internalized our positions of power and must unlearn our conditioning to stop perpetuating oppression in our actions and relationships.

-- The world conditions us to regard our lives, experiences, and perspectives as the norm, and more meaningful and legitimate than those of people who are not white men.
+- The world conditions us to regard our lives, experiences, and perspectives as the norm, and more meaningful and legitimate than those of people who are Black, Indigenous, and other people of color, women, and non-binary folks.
 It is through continual practice, learning, and loving accountability that we will break from our legacy of violence and become effective accomplices in dismantling patriarchy and white supremacy.

 - We also benefit personally.
 Patriarchal masculinity discourages vulnerability, intimacy, and empathy.
 White male supremacy culture harms us by disconnecting us from ourselves and one another.
 It is only by challenging this idea of masculinity that we may realize a culture based on solidarity, justice, self-actualization and liberation.